 - Nicotine is derived from tobacco.
-When tobacco products, such as cigarettes, cigars, and vapes are used, nicotine is quickly absorbed into the bloodstream.
+When tobacco products are used, such as cigarettes, cigars, and vapes, nicotine is quickly absorbed into the bloodstream.

 - Within 10 seconds of entering the body, the nicotine reaches the brain.

-- This feeling is what makes someone light up the next cigarette, grab for a hit of their JUUL®, or take a quick puff on their vape.
+- This feeling makes someone light up the next cigarette or grab a hit of their vape.
 This up and down cycle repeats over and over, becoming a disease known as addiction.
 Addiction keeps people using these products even when they want to quit – they lose control.

 Smoking/Vaping and COVID-19